Guide to Developing Java Plugins

 Using Setters

-You are not restricted to using private field mapping which is good if you are trying to make you Mojos resuable outside the context of Maven.
-Using the example above we could define public setters methods that the configuration mapping mechanism can use.
-You can also add @Parameter annotation on setter method (from version 3.7.0 of `plugin-tools`)
+You are not restricted to using private field mapping which is helpful if you are trying to make your Mojos reusable outside the context of Maven.
+In the example above, we could define public setter methods that the configuration mapping mechanism can use.
+You can also add an @Parameter annotation on the setter method (from version 3.7.0 of `plugin-tools`)

 public class MyQueryMojo extends AbstractMojo {